fygar256/truerandom/README.md

 ---
 This is a python module that extracts true random numbers.

 There are two types of random numbers that can be used by computers: pseudorandom numbers with a period, and true random numbers that are statistically correct.
-There are also "perfect random numbers" that cannot be handled by computers, and they can only be handled probabilistically.
-In other words, perfect random numbers only exist in the world of ideas.
+There are also "completely random numbers" that cannot be handled by computers, and they can only be handled probabilistically.
+In other words, completely random numbers only exist in the world of ideas.

 In python3, random numbers are mainly used with the random module, which generates pseudorandom numbers and is not truly random.
 However, Linux provides /dev/random, which can be read to obtain true random numbers from environmental noise, so this is what we use.

-"True random numbers" have a different definition from "perfect random numbers".
+"True random numbers" have a different definition from "completely random numbers".

 ・ True random numbers are fundamentally unpredictable and truly disorderly random numbers.
 This is the opposite of pseudorandom numbers that are generated mathematically by a computer.
-Physical random numbers that use quantum behavior, such as the decay of radioactive elements, are known.
+Physical random numbers that utilize quantum behavior, such as the decay of radioactive elements, are known.
 True random numbers. - Shogakukan - From the Digital Daijisen.

-・Perfect random numbers refer to a sequence of numbers that occur in a perfectly random order, and are also called ideal random numbers.
+・Perfectly random numbers refer to a sequence of numbers that are generated in a completely random order, and are also called ideal random numbers.
 They can only be handled probabilistically. - Search Labs | By AI.

-Although the definitions are different, in practice, true random numbers can be considered to be perfect random numbers and treated the same way.
+Although the definitions are different, for practical purposes, true random numbers can be considered to be perfect random numbers and treated in the same way.

-Generating perfect random numbers is difficult or impossible in the real world because of Jungian synchronicity (a strange coincidence that goes beyond the law of causality).
+Perfectly random numbers have Jungian synchronicity (a strange coincidence that goes beyond the law of causality), so it may be difficult or impossible to create them in the real world.
+There are two answers to whether true random numbers are perfect random numbers or not: yes/no.

+A method to generate "mathematically perfect random numbers (true random numbers)" has not yet been found, as it is considered in principle impossible using mathematics alone (because mathematical algorithms are deterministic).
+However, one day a genius may appear and encompass infinity and make it a reality.

 /dev/random returns one byte per read.

-### Method description
+### Method Description

 rand(n) returns a true random number in the range of n*8-bit positive integers.

-rand_f(n) will practically return a random float number in the range [0,1], but the distribution of random numbers is not continuous like real numbers, and it is not a truly random number because it involves one integer division.
+rand_f(n) practically returns a float-type random number in the range [0,1), but the distribution of random numbers is not continuous like real numbers, and it is not a true random number because it performs one integer division.

-randomint(k,n) will practically return a random integer number between 0 and n-1, but it is not a truly random number because it involves a remainder calculation.
+randomint(k,n) practically returns an integer random number between 0 and n-1, but it is not a true random number because it performs a remainder calculation.

 ```truerand.py
 #!/usr/bin/python3